-The Doctor of Nursing Practice is offered in conjunction with MU Graduate Studies and is part of a long tradition in graduate education at the University of Missouri.
+The Doctor of Nursing Practice is offered in conjunction with the MU Graduate School and is part of a long tradition in graduate education at the University of Missouri.

 Students must meet the specified program criteria in order to be awarded the Doctor of Nursing practice degree with emphasis in one of the following program options:

 - Psychiatric Mental Health Nurse Practitioner (Across the Lifespan)